Hallstatt

 The salt deposits at Hallstatt were formed by evaporation about 250 Ma ago.
 Later, during the Alpine orogeny the sedimentary rocks were folded and so the salt is now located inside the Haselgebirge (Hasel mountains).

 The rock contains about 20% to 70% salt, the rest is clay, limestone and anhydrite.
 Some parts of the salt have an percentage 98%.
-They could be mined and used directly, but the rest of the salt must be processed, especially cleaned, to be usefull.
+They could be mined and used directly, but the rest of the salt needs to be processed, especially purified, to be useful.

 Description